sentclose/sentc-docs/docs/src/guide/encrypt.md

 ### Fetch a key

-When you saved the master key id (the key is which was used to encrypt the key) and the key id then you can fetch the key.
+If you have saved the master key ID (the key that was used to encrypt the key) and the key ID, you can fetch the key.

-Make sure that the user got access to the master key (like group member, or it was his/her public key used to encrypt).
+However, it is important to ensure that the user has access to the master key (such as being a group member or having their public key used for encryption).

 :::: tabs type:card